brianfitzgerald/caves-of-danger/rules.md

 - If you draw a Monster, you have to pay the cost of defeating it; anyone in the game can pay.
 - If you lose, everyone dies and the round is over.
 You

+## Combat

+- When you draw a Monster, you must fulfill the conditions on the card to kill it.

 # Escaping

 - If you draw an Escape card, you must show it to the other players.
 When the conditions on it are fulfilled, you can Escape on your turn, before you draw cards.